 Remember, be respectful and practice sustainable wildcrafting.
 This may require you to know a bit about the botany of a plant to understand how it reproduces.
 This is significant for sustainability.
 As a matter of fact, add it to the prep work.

 How to gather the parts?
-Use your head.
-Be smart and wise when picking plants.
+Be wise when picking plants.
 Each plant is different, and every environment is different.
 Be observant about what is around.
 Be knowledge about the plant you are harvesting.
 Here is a guide to gather the parts:

 To pick leaves – leaves & stems should be picked before the plant has flowered.